 Data Storage Done Right

 If your data does not exist in at least 2 places, then it doesn’t exist.
 Having your data solely hosted on your premises is the technological version of keeping all your eggs in one risk-laden basket.
 Earthquakes, hurricanes, wildfires, floods.
 These disasters are not just bad dream fodder.
 They are happening at an increasing rate, and they are catastrophic.
-2020 saw billion-dollar natural disasters in the United States alone, costing the nation $95 billion in damages.
+2020 saw 22 separate billion-dollar natural disasters in the United States alone, costing the nation $95 billion in damages.
 This is where data centers come into the picture.

 - 24x7x365 security, including CCTV digital cameras and biometric hand geometry readers for every door and server cage